Formal Complaint Procedure

 - Should such resolution be achieved, the investigation shall be ended.
 The terms and conditions of the resolution agreement shall be issued to the complainant and the appropriate faculty member, administrator, or department charged with implementing the prescribed action.
 A copy of the agreement will be filed in the complainant’s file in SAR.

-- Where resolution through mutual agreement is not achieved, written findings from the investigation regarding probable cause, along with a recommendation for resolving the complaint, shall be forwarded to the complainant and the responsible administrator of the charged department by the Associate Director of SAR.
+- Where resolution through mutual agreement is not achieved, written findings from the investigation regarding probable cause, along with a recommendation for resolving the complaint, shall be forwarded to the complainant and the responsible administrator of the charged department by the Executive Director of the Center of Academic Success.

 - Upon completion of the investigation, the appropriate faculty member, administrator, or department shall take final action on the recommendation upon receipt of the recommendation.
-Consultation will be provided by the Associate Director of SAR.
+A consultation will be provided by the Executive Director of the Center for Academic Success.

 - Either party may contact the Equal Opportunity Program Office at firstname.lastname@example.org or (850) 474-2914 if they believe they have experienced discrimination, harassment, or retaliation.